|

 there is no doubt in the passage.
 If you believe the first verse in the

-Bible, (which says "In the beginning God created the heavens and the
+Bible, ("In the beginning God created the heavens and the

 conception in a virgin.

 2) The faith of Mary is shocking.
-When she heard what the angel said,
+When Mary heard what the angel said,

-certainly she instantly knew the ridicule she would receive.
+she probably instantly thought about the ridicule which she would receive.
 And she must

 have thought that Joseph would dump her.
 But there is no sign of